silvialohrmann/editorial/about.md

 <p>I hope you like it.</p>
 <h5>Notes</h5>

-[^1]:	I obtained my Graphic Designer degree from FADU/UBA.
+[^1]:	I obtained my Graphic Designer degree from FADU/UBA (Faculty of Architecture, Design and Urbanism at University of Buenos Aires).

-[^2]:	As I'm writing this, I have dropped the Traductorado and signed in for Artes de la Escritura (Writing Arts) at UNA (National University of The Arts), where one can become a writer.
+[^2]:	As I'm writing this, I have dropped out of the Traductorado and enrolled in Artes de la Escritura (Writing Arts) at UNA (National University of The Arts), where one can become a writer.

 [^3]:	The degree used to be called *Técnica en Edición*.
 Now it's *Editora* and they're going for *Licenciada en Edición*.